Julius-Bendt/Julius-bendt/README.md

 I'm a busy man, working both for Aalborg kommune teaching game development, and for Graitor(A startup based in Aalborg), where I'm CTO.
 <br><br>
 🔭 I’m currently working on: An app, api and dashboard for @graitor!<br>
-🌱 I’m currently learning: How to properly configure<br>
+🌱 I’m currently learning: How to properly configure a linux and nginx server<br>
 💬 Ask me about: Anything! (although I might not be able to answer)<br>
 ⚡ Fun fact: I use dark mode everywhere possible!
 (I also love the color <span style="color:#FECB1E";>#FECB1E</span>)<br>